-While researching about this topic, the only fund house we found who openly provided all the data about their ETF was Nippon India.
+While researching this topic, the only fund house we found that openly provided all the data about their ETF was Nippon India.
 And transparency is a very big issue when it comes to money and investments.

 To conclude the whole article, each ETF has its own Pros and Cons.
 Some have more Pros while some have more Cons.

 If you are a long term investor (which you should be), then investing in any one of the ETFs discussed above wouldn’t generate a drastically different return from the other in the long run.

 That was it.

 If you found this article helpful, do Upvote us using the Upvote Button below.
 It motivates us to make more such articles.